shooshtarilab/ochroGWAS/README.md

 ## 3. Categorical Results

-Contains results for all adult and fetal single-cell cell types, divided into 15 categories based on similarity and tissue composition.
-Scripts from 2.
-Visualisation can be used to generate the figures for these datasets.
+This folder contains results for all adult and fetal single-cell cell types, divided into 15 categories based on similarity and tissue composition.
+Scripts from "2.
+Visualisation" folder can be used to generate the figures for these datasets.

+## 4. Figures
+This folder contains all the figures generated in this projetc.